Thomas Saf-T-Liner: Saf-T-Liner MVP

 Standing for Maneuverability, Visibility, and Protection, the MVP series of the Saf-T-Liner represented their first substantial update.
 Introduced as the new series "All-Star" for 1991, the MVP represented Thomas's entry into lower-cost Type D school buses, a segment created by the Blue Bird TC/2000 and Wayne Lifestar, originally based on Oshkosh chassis.
 It switched to began using the company's chassis for 1995.
 From the outside, the MVP EF and ER had much larger windshields, and updated drivers compartments.
 To distinguish them from the Saf-T-Liner ER, the MVP series had dual headlights instead of quad headlights.
-In 2000, the MVP ER was discontinued as Thomas replaced it with the HD.
+In 2002, the MVP ER was discontinued as Thomas replaced it with the Saf-T-Liner HDX.
 The MVP EF, with minor updates in 2006 and 2010, was produced until it was replaced by the EFX in 2012.